jasonknight/gopress/docs.md

 ```go
 func (o *Comment) FindByCommentParent(_findByCommentParent int64) ([]*Comment, error)
 ```
-FindByCommentParent dynamic finder for comment_parent -> []*Comment,error
-Generic and programatically generator finder for Comment
+FindByCommentParent searchs against the primary key comment_parent and will return []*Comment,error This method is a programatically generated finder for Comment

 ```go